jkkomm/BioM2/README.md

 **Features of BioM2 in a nutshell**:

-  1. Applicability for multiple omics data modalities (e.g. methylome, transcriptome).
+1. Phenotype prediction using whole-genome DNA methylation data and genome-wide gene expression data.
-2. Various biological stratification strategies.
+2. Intrinsic ranking of outcome-associated functional patterns.
-3. Prioritizing outcome-associated functional patterns.
+3. Functional patterns can be used for biological stratification on an individual subject basis.
-4. Personalized scoring based on biological stratified patterns.
+4. Modularisation of functional patterns and subsequent network analysis of these modules.
-5. Possibility for an extension to learning models of interest.
+5. Various choice of conventional machine learning models that can be integrated within the BioM2 framework.

 ## :writing_hand: Authors